raystack/frontier/docs/docs/reference/api.md

 #### GET
 ##### Summary

-Get all Admins of an Organization
+Get all admins of an organization

 ##### Parameters